watson-developer-cloud/python-sdk/README.md

 ### Supplying credentials

-There are two ways to supply the credentials you found above to the SDK for authentication.
+There are three ways to supply the credentials you found above to the SDK for authentication.

-#### Credential file (easier!)
+#### Credential file

 With a credential file, you just need to put the file in the right place and the SDK will do the work of parsing and authenticating.
 You can get this file by clicking the **Download** button for the credentials in the **Manage** tab of your service instance.